top of page

 - SEO

-When it comes to customers, we need to engage with them continuously.
-So that customers make our products a part of their regular lives.
-‘Hooked – How to build habit-forming products’ by Nir Eyal talks about how companies that form strong user habits report great retention and usage metrics (refer blogs 22 to 27 for more on the Hooked model).
-To build a habit-forming product, makers need to attach the use of their solution to a frequently felt internal trigger and know how to leverage external triggers to drive the user to action.
+When it comes to customers, we need to encourage customers to integrate our products into their daily lives.
+'Hooked – How to Build Habit-Forming Products' by Nir Eyal discusses how companies that develop strong user habits achieve high retention and usage metrics (refer blogs 22 to 27 for more on the Hooked model).

 Let us look at email marketing and push notifications in a little more detail.